EQWorks/python-curriculum/01-immediate-applications.md

 'mAKE pUPPIES gREAT aGAIN! 🐶'
 ```

-The last example _calls_ two methods in a chain, and it's evaluated exactly as expected, from left-to-right:
+The last example _calls_ two methods in a chain, and it is evaluated as expected, from left-to-right:
 1. `'make puppies great again! 🐶'.title()` gets evaluated into `'Make Puppies Great Again! 🐶'`.
 2. Then `'Make Puppies Great Again! 🐶'.swapcase()` gets evaluated into what you see.

-_Note: aside from `str`, we've also seen two of the numeric built-in types `int` (or integer) and `float` (or floating-point number) in the [Arithmetics](#arithmetics) section from before.
-We'll see more built-in types and their methods along with the series, and also we'll get to define our own types when we get to the details of defining custom classes and their methods._
+_Note: aside from `str` we have also seen two of the numeric built-in types, `int` (or integer) and `float` (or floating-point number), in the [Arithmetics](#arithmetics) section from before.
+We will see more built-in types and their methods along with the series, and we will get to define our types when we get to the details of defining custom classes and their methods._

-Being a sequence type, strings have a notion of "index", meaning each character of a string value corresponds to a positional value, from left-to-right:
+As a sequence type, strings have a notion of "index", meaning each character of a string value corresponds to a positional value, from left-to-right:

 ```python
 >>> 'make puppies great again! 🐶'[0]